Jim Ryun: Elections

 Ryun was first elected in 1996 to fill a seat vacated by Republican Sam Brownback.
-He won the three-person Republican primary with 62 percent of the vote, defeating former Topeka mayor Doug Wright and Cheryl Brown Henderson, the daughter of the plaintiff in the historic Brown v.
+He won the three-person Republican primary with 62% of the vote, defeating former Topeka Mayor Doug Wright and Cheryl Brown Henderson, the daughter of the plaintiff in the historic Brown v.
 Board of Education of Topeka desegregation case.
 In the general campaign, Ryun was in a tight race with Democrat John Frieden, a prominent Topeka trial attorney, who outspent Ryun $750,000 to $400,000.
-Ryun won that contest with 52 percent of the vote.
-He would not face another contest nearly that close for almost a decade; he was reelected three times with at least 60 percent of the vote.
+Ryun won that contest with 52% of the vote.
+He did not face another contest nearly that close for almost a decade; he was re-elected three times with at least 60% of the vote.

 In 2004, Democrat Nancy Boyda, a former moderate Republican, ran a campaign with spending near that of Ryun's, $1,105,838 (compared to Ryun's $1,136,464).
-Ryun defeated her by a margin of 55% to 42%, mainly due to the presence of George W. Bush atop the ticket.
+Ryun defeated her by a margin of 55 to 42%, mainly due to the presence of George W. Bush atop the ticket.

 In the 2006 election, Boyda was again the Democratic nominee, with Roger Tucker of the Reform Party of the United States of America also on the ballot.
 Initially expected to win, Ryun found his campaign faltering as internal polling for both his campaign and Boyda's revealed Boyda was ahead.
 In response, Ryun's campaign recruited both President Bush and Vice President Cheney to visit Topeka to campaign and raise campaign funds for Ryun.
-Ryun was defeated in an upset by Boyda, 51% to 47%.
+Ryun was defeated in an upset by Boyda, 51 to 47%.

 In March 2007, Ryun confirmed that he would run for his old seat.
-In the Republican primary, he faced Kansas State Treasurer Lynn Jenkins, a slightly more moderate Republican who served two terms as State Treasurer, a partial term in the Kansas Senate and two years in the Kansas House.
-Ryun lost to Jenkins, who went on to win the seat in the general election, 51% to 46%.
+In the Republican primary, he faced Kansas State Treasurer Lynn Jenkins, a slightly more moderate Republican who served two terms as state treasurer, a partial term in the Kansas Senate, and two years in the Kansas House.
+Ryun lost to Jenkins, who went on to win the seat in the general election, 51 to 46%.